 Can I still accept cash (abroad)?

-It is however important to note that cash transactions cannot be traced as easily as bank transfers, and are therefore often linked to money laundering practices.
+It is however important to note that cash transactions cannot be traced as easily as bank transfers, and are therefore considered a higher risk as big amounts of cash are often linked to money laundering practices.
 Please make sure that you always have evidence of the transactions and discuss the transfer of the cash money to your bank account with your accountant and/or bank.

-What are the sanctions for not complying
+What are the sanctions for not complying with the AML legislation?